Transportation – Trucking

-Mark Shaughnessy, a Principal and Director at the firm, successfully defended an employee of a landscaping company who rear-ended the plaintiff on an on-ramp to a Massachusetts highway.
+An employee of a landscaping company who rear-ended the plaintiff on an on-ramp to a Massachusetts highway was successfully defended.

 The lawsuit arose out of an action filed in Middlesex Superior Court where the plaintiff was operating a motor vehicle in front of a vehicle operated by an employee of the defendant’s landscaping company.
 During the trial, the plaintiff testified that while he was travelling on the on-ramp and beginning to merge onto the highway he slowed his vehicle down to a near stop prior to entering the highway and yielded to a motorist passing by on the highway.
 As a result of the slowing of the plaintiff’s vehicle, the landscaping employee while driving a large truck and trailer rear-ended the plaintiff.